EvgeniyaGorobets/PGxVision/README.md

 ### Biomarker Plotting

-The *buildManhattanPlot* function visualizes gene response to a certain drug across the entire human genome.
+The *buildManhattanPlot* function visualizes gene response to a certain drugs across the entire human genome.
 The x-axis represents the full human genome and is labeled by chromosome, and the y-axis can either plot the drug sensitivity or the p-value/fdr/significance of the drug sensitivity statistic.
 As is the standard for Manhattan plots, data